 PARLIAMENTARY BY-ELECTIONS NOVEMBER 1966

-This was the only year in Singapore history where a third round of by-elections was held, after another spate of resignations by Barisan Members of Parliament.
-This time, they were officially sanctioned by Barisan for the purpose of boycotting Parliament and "struggle for democracy".
-Its remaining MPs would resign, starting with Chia Thye Poh and Lee Tee Tong on 7 October 1966.
-Chia would later be detained under the Internal Security Act for 22 years and become the world's second-longest political prisoner after South African Nelson Mandela.
-Also, PAP MP Dr Fong Kim Heng requested to step down due to poor health, which took effect on 18 October 1966.
+This was the only year in Singapore history where a third round of by-elections was held, after yet another spate of resignations by Barisan Members of Parliament.
+This time, they were officially sanctioned by Barisan in tandem with its boycott of Parliament and "struggle for democracy".
+The remaining MPs would resign, starting with Chia Thye Poh and Lee Tee Tong on 7 October 1966.
+On 29 October 1966, Chia was detained under the Internal Security Act.
+For refusing to admit to and renounce his alleged communist links, he was kept for 23 years and became the world's second-longest political prisoner after former South African president Nelson Mandela.
+Lee had been detained for nearly three years and was released in 1981, after 17 years.
+Also, PAP MP Fong Kim Heng requested to retire from 18 October 1966 due to poor health.
 Once again, the seats were conceded to PAP via walkovers.
+Ho Kah Leong was the youngest MP Singapore had until 2011.

 Writ of election: 27 October 1966 [Thu]